-Michael Herlihy is a contemporary fine artist based in Dublin, Ireland, whose work bridges the traditions of European oil painting with a distinctly modern sensibility.
-His practice centers on the exploration of light, atmosphere, and the quiet drama of everyday scenes.
+Michael Herlihy is a plein air oil painter based on California's Central Coast, whose work captures the landscapes and seascapes of this extraordinary region.
+His practice centers on the exploration of light, atmosphere, and the raw beauty of the natural world.

 Solo Exhibition — "Luminance"